 A user by the handle gimme4free advertises the product, which he said he began working on early this year.
 “In January I thought to give them a try by making up a couple of bots,” he writes.
 “After the success rates that I was seeing I decided to create a whole package of bots which I have been using non-stop since the day [sic] with just a couple of account bans which were caused by excessive spamming & [sic] also they even lasted a few days before being shut down!”

 “I have now decided to release this selection of bots to a low number of individuals.
 A lot of users of these programs could end up filtering Pinterest with too much spam or putting an early death to these bots.
-I want to continue profiting on Pinterest just as much as I want the buyers of these bots to profit well from them.”
+I want to continue profiting on

 The $249 package gets you: